 Feathered Friends Hummingbird UL 30

-When saving weight is more important than anything else, our favorite bag is the Hummingbird UL.
-Feathered Friends uses the highest fill power down we've tried (950+) to create a bag that is exceptionally warm yet truly ultralight.
-Somehow this bag also manages to feature a sturdy full-length zipper that's virtually immune to snagging.
-The same zipper provides ample venting options and the possibility of sharing it as a quilt with a partner during a full-on bivouac.
+When saving weight is paramount, our favorite bag is the Hummingbird UL.
+Feathered Friends uses the highest fill power down we've tried (950+) to create a bag that is extraordinarily warm yet truly ultralight.
+Somehow this bag also manages to include a sturdy full-length zipper that's virtually immune to snagging.
+The same zipper provides ample venting options and the flexibility to share it as a quilt with a partner during a full-on bivouac.

-We should mention that the Hummingbird UL achieves its low weight with especially narrow dimensions that many will find constrictive.
+It's worth noting that the Hummingbird UL achieves its low weight with notably narrow dimensions that many will find constrictive.
 Its ultra-high fill power down also comes with an ultra-high list price.
-If you can look past these faults you get a traditional sleeping bag that offers an unparalleled warmth-to-weight ratio.
+If you can look past these faults, you get a traditional mummy bag that supplies an unparalleled warmth-to-weight ratio.
 There may be no better choice when the ounces really matter.